Pink poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Minal, Falak, and Andrea return home late at night, visibly shaken.
 They live as independent working women in Delhi, sharing an apartment in a middle-class neighborhood..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Rajveer and his friends arrive at the girls' apartment complex, harassing and threatening them.
 The incident at the rock concert where Minal hit Rajveer with a bottle in self-defense is revealed, disrupting any semblance of normalcy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.